 There is a minimum legal donor weight of 50kg at which a donation can be accepted.

-In young women there is a significant risk of fainting if their donation exceeds 15% of their estimated blood volume (EBV).
-See Appendix 1 in the JPAC Donor Selection Guidelines Appendix 11
+In young woman there is a significant risk of fainting if their donation exceeds 15% of their estimated blood volume (EBV).
+See JPAC Donor Selection Guidelines Appendix 11